tlk999/tingbot.com/_posts/2016-09-19-020 - Unboxing Tingbot (Please Read!).md

 title: "Unboxing Tingbot (Please Read!)"
 date: 2016-09-19 11:00:00
 author: Ken

-categories: ?
-image: /img/020.jpg
+image: /images/blog/020.jpg
-description: >
-Your Tingbots should have started to arrive (yay!) so here is a quick update of things that we thought we should highlight for those unboxing their bots.
+description: Your Tingbots should have started to arrive (yay!) so here is a quick update of things that we thought we should highlight for those unboxing their bots.
 ---

 Hey guys!